C5247714/tutorials/tutorials/test/clean.md

 ---
-title: Create a Destination on HANA Cloud Platformaa
+title: Clean accordions
 description: Create a Destination to allow HANA Cloud Platform to nbvread/write data
 tags: [tutorial:product/hcp, tutorial:product/mobile, tutorial:interest/gettingstarted]
 ---

 >### New tutor

 >This is a note.
-Newsassaddfsaaaafffadssfssaaaaaaaaaaaaaaa
+Newsassaddfsaaaafffadssfssaaaaaaaaaaaaaaaa

 asdasdasd
 ## Prerequisites